Qiskit/qiskit-metapackage/docs/qc_intro.rst

 A general computation on a quantum computer proceeds in very much the same way as noise cancellation.
 To begin, one prepares a superposition of all possible computation states.
-This is then used as an input to a **quantum circuit** that selectively interferes the components of the superposition according to a prescribed algorithm.
+This is then used as an input to a :ref:`quantum circuit <qc-intro-circuits>` that selectively interferes the components of the superposition according to a prescribed algorithm.
 What remains after altering the relative amplitudes and phases of the input state is the solution to the computation performed by the quantum circuit.